Home »

 Part of the Global Perspectives on War and Peace Collection.
 Since the Korean War in 1953, the 38th parallel has separated North and South Korea.
 This video captures the struggle for reunification in 1989.

-This tape features raw footage for the documentary “None of the Above,” an in depth ethnographic look at non voting citizens in the U.S. We watch as the RePass family attends church on a Sunday morning.
-Frank #3.
+This video features raw footage from the documentary “None of the Above,” an in depth ethnographic look at non voting citizens in the U.S. This tape features footage of non voter Gene Tenzca at his home in Orange, Massachusetts on election day 1996.
+We watch as Tenzca flips through channels while commenting on coverage of the presidential election.

 Copyright © 2024 Media Burn Archive.